ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     linkedin: https://www.linkedin.com/in/gareth-balshaw-1b100018/
   - name: Sophie Balshaw
     jobtitle: Marketing Executive
-    bio: >-
-      Sophie is our creative marketing executive who specialises in digital marketing and advertising.
+    bio: Sophie is our creative marketing executive who specialises in digital marketing and advertising.
 Her work has led to generating some of our biggest customers and contracts that have contributed to the recent rapid growth.
-With over 10 years experience in sales and marketing, she is a talented team player and focused today on marketing strategies, campaign execution and customer experience.
+With over 10 years experience in sales and marketing, she is a passionate and talented team player who is focused today on marketing strategies, campaign execution and customer experience.
 Sophie is a watersports fanatic who enjoys wakeboarding and sailing around the welsh coast.
     interests:
       - surfing
       - skiing